Saint-Pierre-de-Chartreuse

 Saint-Pierre-de-Chartreuse ([sɛ̃ pjɛʁ də ʃaʁtʁøz]) is a commune in the Isère department in the Auvergne-Rhône-Alpes region in southeastern France.

 It is located in the Chartreuse Mountains, to the north of the city of Grenoble.
 The Grande Chartreuse, the head monastery of the Carthusian order is located in Saint-Pierre-de-Chartreuse.

 Geography

-The town is located in the heart of the Chartreuse Mountains 25 kilometers north of Grenoble.
+The village is located in the heart of the Chartreuse Mountains 25 kilometers north of Grenoble.

 Etymology

-The town was earlier known as Catorissium, Cantourisa, Caturissium, and Chatrousse.
+The village was earlier known as Catorissium, Cantourisa, Caturissium, and Chatrousse.
 The name is of Gaulish origin; and is perhaps related to the name of the Caturiges tribe.

 History

-The town is mentioned in the Tabula Peutingeriana under the name Catorissium, and in the Ravenna Cosmography as Cantourisa.
+The village is mentioned in the Tabula Peutingeriana under the name Catorissium, and in the Ravenna Cosmography as Cantourisa.

-When St. Bruno and his six companions settled near Chartrousse in June 1084 on the indication of Bishop Hugues de Grenoble, they took the name of the nearby village, and Latinized it in Cartusia.
+When St. Bruno and his six companions settled near Chartrousse in June 1084 on the indication of Bishop Hugues de Grenoble, they took the name of the nearby village and latinized it in Cartusia.